 - It is important to note that an inferior vena cava filter does not stop new clots from forming.
 To help with this, you also may be prescribed blood thinners.

 Originally, and for many years, IVC filters were a permanently placed medical device.
 More recently, research has suggested a benefit to removing the filter once the risk of PE decreases or the situation placing the patient at high risk of PE resolves.

 For example, a person who has a PE as a result of being involved in a car accident and being confined in bed, then undergoes physical rehabilitation and resumes a normal lifestyle.
 The filter that initially protected them from PE can now place them at risk for thrombosis of their vena cava.
 Hence, it may be desirable to remove filters in some circumstances.

-- Retrievable filters do not have to come out.
-In some cases it may be most appropriate to leave it as a permanent protective device.
+- Retrievable filters do not have to be removed.
+In some cases, it may be most appropriate to leave the filter as a permanent protective device.